Asian Asset Management Regulation Introduction

 Giles Swan is a Director of Global Fund's policy at ICI Global.
 Giles started his career in the European mutual fund's sector, before moving to the FSA in 2005.
 He has led negotiations for the FSA in the Council of Ministers and the European Parliament on the AIFMD and also represented the FSA in ESMAs Investment Management Standing Committee.

-There are no available videos from "Giles Swan"
+There are no available Videos from "Giles Swan"